-Click the following links to see the MR Tools product manual pages.
+Click the following links to see the Method R Tools product manual pages.

 Product Change Log

-Click here to view our MR Tools bug fixes and new features.
+Click here to view our Method R Tools bug fixes and new features.

-Price is $997 usd per one-person license, or $397 usd for a limited one-userid license.
-These prices include maintenance and support for one year.
+Price is $997 usd per one-person license.
+This price includes maintenance and support for one year.